 Hong Kong is one of the most densely populated cities in the world.
 It features more skyscrapers than any other city.
 It has over 1,500 skyscrapers above 100 m (328 ft), and more than 9,000 high-rise buildings, making it the highest density urban region in the world.
 The building agglomeration is due to the city’s limited area to build on.
 Not surprisingly, this results in Hong Kong having one of the most breathtaking skylines in the world.
 It is absolutely amazing, both during the day and by night.
 The tallest skyscraper is the International Commerce Centre (484 m or 1,588 ft) which comes in as the ninth tallest building in the world.

 - Enjoy a beach day on one of the numerous pristine Hong Kong beaches, for instance Clear Water Bay Beach.

-- Go to Lantau Island to see the Big Buddha. which impresses by weighing over 200 tons.
+- Travel from Hong Kong city to Lantau Island to see the Big Buddha which impresses by weighing over 200 tons.
 The sitting bronze Buddha atop the peak of Mount Muk Yue is also known as the Tian Tan Buddha.
 It faces north towards the capital of China, Beijing.